-- 70. Plaintiff brings this action as a class action pursuant to Rule 23 of the Federal Rules of Civil Procedure on behalf of all purchasers of Oatly ADSs during the Class Period (the "Class").
+- 70. Plaintiff brings this action as a class action pursuant to Rule 23 of the Federal Rules of Civil Procedure on behalf of all person or entities who purchased or otherwise acquired Oatly securities during the Class Period (the "Class").
 Excluded from the Class are Defendants and their families. - 71.
 The members of the Class are so numerous that joinder of all members is impracticable.
 The disposition of their claims in a class action will provide substantial benefits to the parties and the Court.
-Oatly issued 87.376 billion ADSs in the IPO and those ADSs are owned by hundreds, if not thousands, of persons, or more. - 72.
-There is a well-defined community of interest in the questions of law and fact involved in this case.
-Questions of law and fact common to the members of the Class which predominate over questions which may affect individual Class members include: - (a) whether the 1934 Act was violated by defendants; - (b) whether defendants omitted and/or misrepresented material facts;
+Oatly issued 84.4 million ADSs in the IPO and those ADSs are owned by hundreds, if not thousands, of persons, or more.

-- (c) whether defendants' statements omitted material facts necessary to make the statements made, in light of the circumstances under which they were made, not misleading; - (d) whether defendants knew or deliberately disregarded that their statements were false and misleading; - (e) whether the prices of Oatly ADSs were artificially inflated; and - (f) the extent of damage sustained by Class members and the appropriate measure of damages. - (g) whether the 1934 Act was violated by defendants; - (h) whether defendants omitted and/or misrepresented material facts; - (i) whether defendants' statements omitted material facts necessary to make the statements made, in light of the circumstances under which they were made, not misleading; - (j) whether defendants knew or deliberately disregarded that their statements were false and misleading; - (k) whether the prices of Oatly ADSs were artificially inflated; and - (l) the extent of damage sustained by Class members and the appropriate measure of damages. - 73.
-Plaintiff's claims are typical of those of the Class because Plaintiff and the Class sustained damages from defendants' wrongful conduct. - 74.
+- 72. There is a well-defined community of interest in the questions of law and fact involved in this case.
+Questions of law and fact common to the members of the Class which predominate over questions which may affect individual Class members include: - (a) whether the Exchange Act was violated by Defendants; - (b) whether Defendants omitted and/or misrepresented material facts; - (c) whether Defendants' statements omitted material facts necessary to make the statements made, in light of the circumstances under which they were made, not misleading; - (d) whether Defendants knew or deliberately disregarded that their statements were false and misleading; - (e) whether the prices of Oatly securities were artificially inflated; and - (f) the extent of damage sustained by Class members and the appropriate measure of damages. - 73.
+Plaintiff's claims are typical of those of the Class because Plaintiff and the Class sustained damages from Defendants' wrongful conduct. - 74.
 Plaintiff will adequately protect the interests of the Class and has retained counsel who are experienced in class action securities litigation.
-Plaintiff has no interests which conflict with those of the Class.

-75. A class action is superior to other available methods for the fair and efficient adjudication of this controversy.
+Plaintiff has no interests which conflict with those of the Class. - 75.
+A class action is superior to other available methods for the fair and efficient adjudication of this controversy.